 The Lab continues its commitment to support the growth of artistic community amongst dance artists with disabilities, advocating for aesthetic perspectives informed by diverse corporeal experience.
 Based on the feedback and experiences of the 20-21 Lab cohort, the Lab has been reimagined with a participant-leadership structure.

-The experimental, weeklong exploration will combine small group study of the histories and social discourses surrounding disability justice, aesthetics and culture with movement exploration and choreography.
-Participants will engage one another through choreographic study and improvisation sessions designed to expand and deepen action languages while they consider how we represent, look at, transform and challenge ideas about the body, and personhood.
-At the center of this uniquely designed process is the notion that aesthetic production (dance) can serve as a change agent for the continued progress of disability justice.
+The focus will be on sharing artistic practice, prompts for group movement and individual exploration, and questions for discussion, generated by artist participants and invited guests.
+Participants will engage one another through choreographic study and improvisation sessions to expand and deepen action languages while they consider how we represent, view, transform, and challenge ideas about the body and personhood.
+At the center of the program is the notion that aesthetic production (dance) can serve as a change agent for the continued progress of disability justice.